Gujjubhai the Great: Plot

 The film begins with an opening shot of the Gandhi residence before the film rewinds to introduce the characters.
-Hasmukh Gandhi is a happy go lucky man.
-But his stress-free life is interrupted when his daughter, Tanisha comes home with her boyfriend, Montu.
+Hasmukh Gandhi is a happy go lucky man, but his stress-free life is interrupted when his daughter, Tanisha comes home with her boyfriend, Montu.
 Tanisha was a die hard fan of Superstar Sonia Kapoor, and Montu promised her that he knows Sonia Kapoor well and will once take her to meet Sonia.
 Montu went to Ahmedabad on a challenge that he can get any girl.
 He offered Gandhi a partnership in his upcoming project, which was rejected by Gandhi, as he knew Montu had malicious intentions.
 The Gandhi family, however, fell for Montu's charm.
-Not wanting his daughter to be entrapped, Hasmukh finds Bakul Booch as the perfect boy for Tanisha.
+Not wanting his daughter to be entrapped, Hasmukh finds Bakul Booch as the perfect one for Tanisha.
 Bakul is Hasmakh's manager in his office.
 He and Tanisha were childhood friends.
 When Hasmukh revealed his plan of getting Bakul married to Tanisha, Bakul denied and said he was not a perfect match and was very shy as against Tanisha.
 Hasmukh takes it upon himself to transform Bakul into a cool 'gujju'.
-He plans to create a fake relationship of Bakul with superstar Sonia Kapoor.
+He plans to create a fake relationship between Bakul with superstar Sonia Kapoor.
 Tanisha was a die hard fan of Sonia.

 In the interim, Hasmukh meets Laila in a meeting, who realises that Hasmukh was a rich man and thus she plans to trap Hasmukh by asking him to give money in order to get rid of her.
 Hasmukh's wife was unaware of Laila's blackmailing.